Course Catalog

 This course is meant to prepare students for mathematical topics they may encounter in their career and personal life.
 Students will study statistics, borrowing and investing money, the use of spreadsheets, budgeting and finance, and an introduction to computer programming.
 This is done with an effort to include students’ career interests.
 Each quarter will involve a project involving the relevant math topic and student interests.

-Geometry R
+Geometry Regents

 1 Year, 1 Credit